Denial of the inerrancy of the original manuscripts of the Bible

 Matt: You are the one who is making a bunch of assumptions and basing your position on your own assumptions.
-Is so obvious that what you have done is subjected the word of God to your preferences
+It is so obvious that what you have done is subjected the word of God to your preferences.

 En_Hakkore: We all have assumptions,

 Matt: Now, why don't you tell us what free will is?

 En_Hakkore: We can resume after you're done with your declarations . . .

 Matt: I am waiting for you to tell us what free will is.

 En_Hakkore: "free will" is the ability to make choices freely

 Matt: Okay, and how does God's inspiring a person remove a person's free will?